Skip to content Skip to footer

 top-down image of various medications and pills in cups

-Opioid addiction treatment often involves the use of medication, such as buprenorphine or methadone, as part of a treatment plan aimed at a full recovery.
-When you or a loved one have an addiction to prescription pain medication, fentanyl, heroin or other opioids, stopping the use of these substances must be carefully managed.
+Opioid addiction treatment often involves taking medications, such as buprenorphine, as part of a treatment plan aimed at a full recovery.
+When you or a loved one have an addiction to prescription pain medication, fentanyl, heroin or other opioids, stopping the use of these substances must be carefully managed for the patient’s safety.
 At Anchor Addiction and Wellness in Chillicothe, we use medication management as part of treatment for opioid addiction.
 This allows us to provide you or your loved one with a safe path to opioid addiction recovery.

 Withdrawal from opioid substances can cause symptoms and cravings that are severe.
 Dealing with unpleasant withdrawal symptoms or coping with strong cravings can increase your risk of using opioids again.
 These relapses can occur multiple times and make it difficult to successfully overcome opioid addiction.
 Your brain needs time to heal from this type of addiction, so that you can focus on developing a healthy lifestyle that is free from these substances.
-Taking medication with supervision and guidance makes it possible for you to work on becoming healthier.
+Several medicines can help with these severe withdrawal symptoms, and with supervision and guidance of our health care providers, we make it possible for you to work on becoming healthier.

 pharmacist holding two pill containers